JoaoFukuda/modular_proxy/README.md

 ## TODOs

-- Load modules on program start instead of only when events are fired through inotify;
-- Console instead of getchar() on main thread while running;
 - Improve the "closing the program" case;
-- Allow for multiple clients on the same proxy.
+- Allow for multiple clients on the same proxy;
+- Console instead of getchar() on main thread while running.